Dear X (TV series): Development

 Dear X was co-directed by Lee Eung-bok and Park So-hyun and written by Choi Ja-won, who won the grand prize at the 2018 KBS One-Act Drama Script Contest.
 The series is based on a popular Naver Webtoon of the same title by Vanziun, who also co-wrote the screenplay with Choi.
-It is planned by Studio Dragon, produced by Monster Union and Siwoo Company, and provided by TVING.
+It is planned by Studio Dragon, produced by Monster Union and Siwoo Company, and primarily distributed by TVING.
+The series was a recipient of the OTT-Specific Content Production Support in 2024, a program owned and operated by the Korea Creative Content Agency (KOCCA) to support domestic streaming services and production companies.

 Casting

-The main cast of Dear X. From left to right: Kim Do-hoon, Lee Yul-eum, Kim Yoo-jung, and Kim Young-dae.
+The main cast of Dear X from left to right: Kim Do-hoon, Lee Yul-eum, Kim You-jung, and Kim Young-dae.

-On June 4, 2024, Kim Yoo-jung was reportedly offered a role in the series and was considering it.
+On June 4, 2024, Kim You-jung was reportedly offered the role of sociopathic actress Baek Ah-jin and was considering it.
 A day later, Kim Young-dae was also considering joining.
 According to OSEN, both actors were confirmed to star together.
 On June 25, Kim Do-hoon received an offer and was in talks to join the series.
 The next day, Hwang In-youp was confirmed for a special appearance after receiving an offer.
 On August 8, TVING officially confirmed the casting of Kim Yoo-jung, Kim Young-dae, Kim Do-hoon and Lee Yul-eum.

+Original soundtrack

+The OST singer lineup, which includes Lim Kim, Elaine Kim, Minnie, Sam Ock, Cocona, and Olivia Marsh, was unveiled on November 4, 2025.
+The music director of the series is Gaemi.
+The soundtrack album was released on December 8, 2025, containing all of the singles and background tracks from the series.

+Singles

+Singles included on the album were released from November 6 to December 4, 2025.